jarvis-1805/Franklings-Restaurant/README.md

-# Franklings-Restuarant
+# Franklings-Restaurant

-The website is build for a (fictional) retaurant "Franklin's Fine Dining".
+The website is built for a (fictional) retaurant "Franklin's Fine Dining".

 This is a small dynamic website.